Texas Foster Family Association By-laws & Constitution

 TREASURER: The duties and responsibilities of the Treasurer shall include:

-1. To be responsible for the collecting and safeguarding of all funds of the ASSOCIATION.
+A. To be responsible for the collecting and safeguarding of all funds of the ASSOCIATION.

-6. To provide the President with a copy of all official correspondence sent and received.
+F. To provide the President with a copy of all official correspondence sent and received.
+G. To serve as Chair of the Finance Committee.

 SECTION 10